 - Composite veneers are less commonly used, and typically people resort to them as a less expensive option.
 They are made directly in the patient’s mouth, using the same material as the tooth colored filling named composite resin.
-These, while looking really good and natural, are not as strong as porcelain veneers and their life expectancy is much shorter.
+These are not as strong as porcelain veneers, have less depth of colour, and their life expectancy is much shorter.

 How Are Veneers made?